BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Blessed are the pure in heart: for they shall see God.” - Matthew 5:8 (KJV) (I Brandon Roger Kastning Truly Have w/ My Two Witnesses [More In Detail Later])

+“Blessed are the peacemakers: for they shall be called the children of God.” - Matthew 5:9 (KJV) (I Brandon Roger Kastning Am Theough With That)